• Skip to primary navigation

 Melted butter in a bowl.

-Step 2: Beat through the eggs and vanilla extract
+Add the eggs and vanilla extract and beat well to combine.

 Eggs whisked in a bowl.

-Step 3: Add the remaining dry ingredients (almond meal, coconut, salt and caster sugar) and mix together
+Add the almond meal, coconut, salt and caster sugar and stir to combine.

 Almond meal and coconut in a mixing bowl.